codeforsanjose/ImmunizationSJ/README.md

-# immunizationSJ (deprecated - new information to follow...)
+# immunizationSJ

-The current implementation uses [Flask](http://flask.pocoo.org/) as a basic web framework for displaying the results from the database.
-The database is populated from data originating in an Excel file which has been converted to CSV format which has then been input into `csv_to_sql.py` and `db_utils.py`.
+The current implementation uses [Django](https://www.djangoproject.com/) as a web framework for displaying the results from the database.
+The database is populated from data originating from [data.ca.gov](https://cdph.data.ca.gov/).

-## Preparing the Excel file for export to CSV

-The provided Excel spreadsheets contain headers which span multiple columns.
-They also contain Unicode characters which do not readily transfer over to JSON or HTML without additional work or configuration.

-The column headers should be changed and title information leading up to the actual rows of data should be removed, in addition to the symbol legend which is at the very bottom of the data set.
-The current column header titles can be seen in the `2014-15 CA Kindergarten Data.csv` file, and are:

-    SCHOOL CODE,COUNTY,PUBLIC  PRIVATE,PUBLIC SCHOOL DISTRICT,CITY,SCHOOL NAME,ENROLLMENT,# UP-TO-DATE,% UP-TO-DATE,# CONDITIONAL,% CONDITIONAL,# PME,% PME,# PBE,% PBE,# PRE-JAN PBE,% PRE-JAN PBE,# HEALTH CARE PRACTITIONER COUNSELED PBE,% HEALTH CARE PRACTITIONER COUNSELED PBE,# RELIGIOUS PBE,% RELIGIOUS PBE,# DTP,% DTP,# POLIO,% POLIO,# MMR,% MMR,# HEPB,% HEPB,# VARI,% VARI,REPORTED

-The file can then be saved or exported as a CSV that is ready for the next step.

-##Using virtualenv (optional)
+## Using virtualenv (optional)
 Install virtualenv via pip:

     $ pip install virtualenv